 The service, food and wine are the same in all YSE chalets.
 Only the degree of comfort and the location vary.

 Our most expensive chalets are Pic Noir, Perdrix, Ptarmigan and Chalet d’Isère.
 The “PPPs” were built two years ago and are utterly luxurious apartments on the main street in the middle of the village.
-Chalet d’Isère was also built two years ago and is one of the finest 16 bed chalets in the resort.
-All four have en-suite throughout, of course, lift, saunas, log fires, huge balconies, big views, wifi, bootwarmers – everything you could dream of – and Chalet d’Isère also has a hot tub and TV room.
+Chalet d’Isère was built at the same time and is one of the finest 16-bed chalets in the resort.
+All four have en-suite throughout, of course, lift, saunas, log fires, huge balconies, big views, wifi, bootwarmers – everything you could dream of – and Chalet d’Isère also has an indoor hot tub and a TV room.

 Our least expensive is La Moraine, a traditional chalet near the nursery slopes with a bathroom for every three guests but at least as much atmosphere, and still the indispensable bootwarmers and wifi.

 We aim for restaurant-quality cooking and hotel-standard cleaning, and we select, train and supervise our staff accordingly.
 If this isn’t quite right for you, we offer all sorts of cost-price optional extras, from superior wine to daily linen changes, from taxis to the slopes to champagne on the slopes, enabling us to tailor your holiday to your requirements.